-Hours: 8:15AM – 6:50PM (Tuesday to Sunday)
+- Hours: 8:15AM – 6:50PM (Closed Mondays)

-One of the largest and most intricate pieces of sculpture building you will ever come across.
+One of the largest and most intricate pieces of sculpture you will ever come across.
 At 17 feet tall, this marble masterpiece shows each muscle and body part in great detail.

 B) Florence Cathedral – The Duomo

 A 10 or so minute walk from the Accademia is the Duomo or Cattedrale di Santa Maria del Fiore – one of, if not the most well known building of Florence and its skyline.
 This massive building has beautiful architecture inside and out.

 - Hours: 8:15AM – 7:45PM depending on attraction (check the latest)

 - Advanced Tickets: Duomo Tickets